What is an anxiety disorder?

 How is it treated?

 Simple phobias and some cases of PTSD can be rapidly treated in one or two sessions of a mixture of solution focussed therapy and NLP.
 As the cause of the anxiety is known, it is a relatively straightforward process to disrupt the unwanted thinking pattern and replace it with a more beneficial one.
-A personalised hypnotic CD recording is provided to further reinforce the change.
+A personalised hypnotic MP3 or CD recording is provided to further reinforce the change.
 For obsessive compulsive disorders, I find CBT techniques, used alongside traditional hypnotherapy, to be very beneficial also.